 People recline, bring up their feet onto the seat, and draw their smartphone or tablet close, resting on their thighs.
 The result is a cocoon – small mobile technology allows people to remain productive in this posture

 This posture results when the device is used on a work surface in “surfing mode”, in which people operate the device with one hand, typically with swiping gestures.
-Because it’s on a work surface, a person must keep their head a certain distance above the tablet in order to see it, and position their head to look down at it.
+Because it’s on a work surface, a person must keep their head a certain distance above the tablet in order to see it and position their head to look down at it.

 The Smart Lean

 This posture is the result of mobile devices that create the desire for people to temporarily “pull away” from others without leaving a meeting or collaborative environment.
-This is typically a temporary posture and used for glancing at incoming texts or e-mails.
+This is typically a temporary posture and is used for glancing at incoming texts or e-mails.

 This posture was observed when people were focused on the screen and either mousing or using a touchpad to navigate on the screen for extended periods of time.
-This is a long duration posture.
+This is a long-duration posture.

 The Take It In

 In this posture, people recline to view content on the large display and/or sit back to contemplate.
 This posture is about “taking in” information rather than generating it.

 The “strunch” (stretched-out hunch) is a very common posture with laptops.
 As people become fatigued, they gradually push their laptop further from the edge of the work surface, resting their weight on the surface.
 This causes them to reach forward to work.
 Since the back and neck cannot sustain the reach and hunch posture for a long time, the person begins to prop themselves up with their non- tasking arm.